KhanhBaoBuiHa/basic-programming-exercises-/README.md

 # basic-programming-exercises-
-questions and answer for basic programming excercises
+questions and answers for basic programming excercises language : C subject : basic programming from univeristy of Science, falculty of Mathematics and Computer Science